- List Softbill For Sale

 Turaco birds are made up of 18 species of African residents known for their gorgeous coloring and fruit eating.
 They are sometimes referred to as plantain eaters or Lourie and their proper name is the Musophagidae family which translates to “banana eaters”, although the majority of their diet is made up of things other than bananas.
 They are long-tailed, short-winged, and live in dense forest.
 The birds are noisy and have a variety of entertaining calls depending on the occasion and species.

-Softbills For Sale or Trade
+Turacos for Sale or Trade

 Types of Turacos